gjerokrsteski/php-dba-cache/README.markdown

 Available options
 ===========================

-    CacheDba
+Cache
 - Open a given dba database
 - Insert a new record with a given key (persistently or with a given expiration time)
 - Get a record with a given key
 - Replace the value of a record with a given key
 - Delete the record with a given key
 - Return metadata for the given key: expire timestamp & timestamp of last modification time
 - Get all keys from cache

-    CacheGarbageCollector (optional)
+Sweeper - CacheGarbageCollector (optional)
 - Clean all entries
 - Clean expired entries
 - Flush the cache file
 - Optimizes the database file automatically after cleaning process

 Installation
 ============